Unitarian Church of Transylvania: History

+Worship

+The Unitarian Church of Transylvania recognizes two 'sacraments,' Holy Communion and Baptism; Communion is viewed as symbolic and Baptism, also symbolic, represents belonging to the community.

 Churches

 The locality of Dârjiu is home to a 13th-century fortified church, later reformed as Unitarian, which is on UNESCO's World Heritage List.
 Murals, dating back to the Roman Catholic period, show King Ladislaus I of Hungary's legend: Cumans broke into the Kingdom of Hungary; Duke Ladislaus, along with his cousin King Solomon, rode against them and freed a girl believed to be daughter of a Hungarian nobleman from a Cuman's hands.
 Further murals in the region are to be found at Unitarian churches in Mugeni, Crăciunel, and smaller ones in Rugănești and Cristuru Secuiesc.